Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Network Construction and Illustrative Applications

-Our exploratory network analysis suggests that high network centrality does not necessarily translate into improved mathematical performance, indicating that prominent positioning within classroom interaction networks alone may be insufficient to guarantee learning outcomes.
-Mya's case exemplifies this complex dynamic.
-Despite maintaining prominent positions across explanation and engagement networks, her mathematical achievement remained stagnant throughout the study period.
-This counterintuitive result may be attributable to the composition of her peer interactions, particularly her frequent engagement with lower-performing students who may not have provided the mathematical scaffolding necessary for academic advancement.
-These findings demonstrate that the relationship between network position and academic success operates through more nuanced mechanisms than simple connectivity metrics suggest.
-The quality and academic caliber of immediate peer connections appear to exert greater influence on learning outcomes than overall network prominence or global centrality measures.
-This discovery underscores the critical importance of examining local network structures and interaction patterns rather than relying exclusively on aggregate centrality indicators.
-It is important to stress that the above interpretations, though, are exploratory solely based on network centrality measures, and do not necessarily imply causal relationships.
+These exploratory observations also suggest that high network centrality does not necessarily correspond to improved mathematical performance, indicating that prominent positioning within classroom interaction networks alone may be insufficient to predict learning outcomes.
+Mya's case exemplifies this pattern: despite maintaining the highest centrality across multiple measures in both networks, her mathematics scores remained below the class average throughout the study period.
+This finding suggests that the relationship between network position and academic success may operate through more nuanced mechanisms than global connectivity metrics capture.
+For instance, the academic caliber of immediate interaction partners or the quality of local network structures may exert greater influence on learning outcomes than overall network prominence.
+It should be noted that these centrality-based interpretations are strictly exploratory and do not support causal inferences; a more formal statistical investigation of these relationships is undertaken in the following section.